 Only available to Law students, or those taking Politics and Law or Psychology and Law .

 OverviewThis module will build on the knowledge that students will have acquired in Public Law 1, where they have been provided with an introduction to the history of the EU, the main institutions of the EU and some key constitutional issues arising from the principle of supremacy of EU law from a UK legal perspective (e.g. impact on national parliamentary sovereignty).
 Consequently, this module will develop student learning by focusing instead on related and non-related foundational legal aspects of EU law not addressed or only partially addressed in Public 1, including notably the core areas of substantive law of the EU common market, especially free movement of goods and persons.
 Where relevant, the material will be related back and compared to the relevant rules in the English legal system that the students have studied, e.g. judicial review and protection of fundamental rights.

 The coverage of fundamental areas of the institutional, constitutional and administrative legal framework of the European Union in this module will build on the introduction to the EU provided in Public Law 1, and will focus on more advanced aspects.
 The following contains an indicative list of EU law topics addressed in this module, (taking into account that this list may be subject to amendment or be re-ordered in any given academic year for pedagogical-related reasons):

 This module appears in:

 20 hours of lectures; 10 hours of seminars (approximately)

 Method of assessment

-50% written examination, 50% coursework consisting of 1 essay and 10% oral presentation (joint student case presentation in seminar).
+50% written examination, 50% coursework consisting of 1 essay and 10% oral presentation (this must be passed in order to pass the module).
 Incoming Erasmus/International students at Kent for the autumn term only have a specific assessment pattern of 100% coursework of two essays and an oral presentation.

 I Ward A Critical Introduction to European Law (Cambridge, 3rd ed, 2009)